naskio/awesome-docker-compose/adminer/README.md

   - auto-reverse-proxy network `auto-reverse-proxy-global-network`.
 - Required service networks:
   - postgres network `postgres_service-network`.
-- Optional service networks:
-  - redis network `redis_service-network`.

 -------------------------------------------------------------------------------

 # Setup in development environment

-In development mode, the container `HOST_PORT` is exposed to localhost.
+In development mode, the container is exposed to localhost at `HOST_PORT`.

 > No need for service networks since all containers are part of the shared network `l_shared-network`.